ComputationalPhysiology/simula-tools-meetup/index.md

 ## Simula Tools Meetup

-The Simula Tools Meetup is a biweekly meeting organized at the Simula Research Laborayory, where one person will present a tool or a software project that he or she finds useful.
+The Simula Tools Meetup is a bi-weekly meeting organized at the Simula Research Laboratory, where one person will present a tool or a software project that he or she finds useful.
 The intention behind these meetups is to share knowledge about tools that can help you in your daily work.

 ### Upcoming meetings